michibinder/michibinder.github.io/_pages/about.md

     overlay_image: "/images/header_images/kalkkögel_morning.jpg"
 ---

 Not yet sure how to make this world a better place.
 Also not sure if it's worth the effort.
-Might as well just stick to my skies and surfboard and enjoy mother nature's gifts.
+Might as well just stick to my skis and surfboard and enjoy mother nature's gifts.

 Hopefully, you like my photographs, but if you don't I think I can handle the disappointment.